hk199722/hb-platform-user-management-fresh/README.md

 - `DATABASE_URL`: The URI of your local database, e.g. `postgresql://user:password@localhost:5432/user_management`.
 - `GCP_CREDENTIALS`: The credentials of a [GCP Service Account](https://cloud.google.com/iam/docs/service-accounts)
   with permissions to operate with GCP Identity Platform.
+- `GOOGLE_PROJECT_ID`: The Google Cloud Project ID, can be `hbt-staging` or `hummingbirdtech-production`.
+This is used to send GCP Pub/Sub messages through the Python SDK, which requires it as one core function parameter.

 :warning: **Warning:** setting `GCP_CREDENTIALS` configuration value to a real Service Account will make your local service synchronize your local development data with the GCP project the Service